aryadytm/wa-chatbot/README.md

 ## How it Works?

 This application emulates a browser instance (such as Google Chrome) inside the **Docker Container** system.
-The browser then opens WhatsApp Web and sends the message using the browser instance.
+The browser then opens WhatsApp Web and interacts using the web interface via emulated browser.

 ## Configuration